How To Arrange Furniture In A Long Narrow Living Room

 Selecting appropriate furniture is crucial in creating a comfortable and

 functional space.
-You'll want consider a few factors when choosing living
+You'll want consider a few factors when choosing living room

-room furniture: scale and proportion, functionality, and style.
-Your
+furniture: scale and proportion, functionality, and style.

-time to choose the right furniture for your living area, you'll be able to
+the time to choose the right furniture for your living area, you'll be able to

-needs.
+lifestyle and needs.

 Consider the Scale and Proportion